Please Wait a Moment

 When filling out the entry information, be sure to indicate whether the entry should be automatically entered into the Golden Achievement Award contest (free of charge) if it is not selected for a Gold Medallion Award.

-NSPRA staff will notify all Gold Medallion entrants as to the status of their entries via email by early June.
+NSPRA staff will notify all Gold Medallion entrants as to the status of their entries via email in April.
 Winners also will be notified by phone.
 Entrants may request a summary of judges’ comments by emailing awards@nspra.org no later than July 30.
 Summaries will be provided in late August/September.

 Those who win a Gold Medallion Award will be: